What is the Mortgage Arrears Resolution Process (MARP) ?

 speech bubble saying what is the mortgage arrears resolution process (MARP)?

 Have you seen or heard MARP in conversations with your lender?
-Perhaps MARP is mentioned in letters arriving in the letterbox but don’t know what it means?
-Don’t worry, we are here to help break down the jargon and show you how the Mortgage Arrears Resolution Process could help you in your current situation.
+Perhaps you have seen MARP mentioned in letters but don’t know what it means.
+Don’t worry.
+We are here to help break down the jargon and show you how the Mortgage Arrears Resolution Process could help you in your current situation.

 What is mortgage arrears?

-First, let’s start with defining mortgage arrears.
-Being in mortgage arrears means that you are behind on paying off your mortgage.
-It is the result of missing some or all of your mortgage loan repayments to the lender.
-A lender can be one of the main high-street banks, or a credit servicing firm, sometimes called “vulture funds”.
+Let’s start with defining mortgage arrears.
+Being in mortgage arrears means you are behind on paying your mortgage.
+It results from missing some or all of your mortgage loan repayments to the lender.
+A lender can be one of the main high-street banks or a credit servicing firm, sometimes called “vulture funds”.

-Mortgage arrears cans happen for many reasons.
-It could happen because of illness, loss or a reduction in income, or some other reason outside your control.
-It’s important to know that supports are available.
+Mortgage arrears can happen for many reasons.
+It could happen because of illness, loss, a reduction in income, or some other reason outside your control.
+It’s important to know that there are supports available.
 Continue reading to learn more.

 What is the Mortgage Arrears Resolution Process (MARP)?

-The MARP is a framework that sets out rules of how the lender must deal with borrowers when they enter into mortgage arrears or are in pre-arrears.
+The MARP is a framework that sets out rules for how lenders must deal with borrowers when they fall into mortgage arrears or are in pre-arrears.
 It forms a major part of the Code of Conduct on Mortgage Arrears (CCMA); a statutory code set out by the Central Bank of Ireland.

 What are the steps in the MARP?